KeenanMcConkey/ENPH257-lab-heattransport/README.md

 # ENPH 257 Lab - Heat Transport
 #### Group Members: Keenan McConkey, Glyn Finck, Austin Khorram, Daniel Kor

 This project involves thermal simulation and measurement for thermodynamics class ENPH 257.
-Heat transport through an aluminum beam was simulated in MATLAB and then compared to actual data taken from a real rod.
+Heat transport through an aluminum beam was simulated in MATLAB and then compared to data taken from a real life rod.
 An arduino sensor system was built to retrieve thermal data at different points along the rod.
+This sensor system fed this data into MATLAB via the library Processing.

-Comparision of the real data to the our simulation:
+Comparision ofreal data to our simulation:

+![data][data.png]

+Circuit diagram of sensor system:

+![circuit][circuit.png]